git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 Q> consumer laptops and PC's with a day or two uptime, having tmux persist Q> tasks for organizational purposes is satisfactory to run it.
 Q>
-Q> For tasks you repeat often, you can always use a tool like Q> [tmuxp](https://github.com/tony/tmuxp), [tmuxinator](https://github.com/tmuxinator/tmuxinator) Q> or [teamocil](https://github.com/remiprev/teamocil) to resume common Q> sessions.
+Q> It comes as a disappointment because some are interested in the idea of Q> being able to persist a tree of processes after restart.
+That goes out of Q> scope of what tmux is meant to do.
 Q>
-Q> It comes at a disappointment, because some are interested in the idea of Q> being able to persist a tree of processes after restart.
-That goes out of Q> scope of what tmux is meant to do.
+Q> For tasks you repeat often, you can always use a tool like Q> [tmuxp](https://github.com/tony/tmuxp), [tmuxinator](https://github.com/tmuxinator/tmuxinator) Q> or [teamocil](https://github.com/remiprev/teamocil) to resume common Q> sessions.
 Q>
 Q> In addition to session managers, [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect) Q> is a tool that attempts to preserve running programs, working directories and